Mudi-Igbinoba/Gradient-Changer/README.md

 - View the initial background gradient (#780206 and #061161) on the page
 - Click on the next button to change the background gradient to the next gradient in the default colors list
 - Click on the previous button to change the background gradient to the previous gradient in the default colors list
-- View the colour codes of the gradient as it changes
+- View the colour codes and names of the gradient as it changes
+- View the loading page when the site initially loads
+- Click on the add button to show and hide a modal box that allows you to choose two colors to create a gradient.
+- Click on the save gradient button in the aforementioned modal box to view, save and add the newly created gradient to the list
+- Click on the view css button to open and close a modal box that allows you to view the gradient's css code.
+- Click on the copy css button in the aforementioned modal box to copy the gradient's css code.
+- Click on the the hamburger menu icon to open and close a scrollable overlay containing all the gradients as cards.

 ### Default Colors List
 - #FBD3E9, #BB377D